harshitkaushik444555/master-kubernetes/kubernetes-deployment.md

 see your application.This command only works inside minikube cluster i.e after doing minikube ssh

+To exit from an active Minikube SSH session, simply type:
+$ exit

 Now write a deployment.yml file.

 $ kubectl get deploy